Family Guy: Broadcast and streaming

-In the United States, the show currently airs on FX, FXX, Freeform, and The CW in some regions.
-The show was syndicated to Adult Swim and TBS from 2003 to 2021, sharing the rights to the first fifteen seasons.
+In the United States, the show currently airs on Adult Swim, Comedy Central, and FXX.
+The show was first syndicated to Adult Swim and TBS from 2003 to 2021, sharing the rights to the first fifteen seasons.
+It was syndicated to various local stations from 2007 to 2024.
 In April 2019, FX Networks began airing reruns of season 16 on FXX, with season 17 debuting that October, and shared off-network rights to both seasons with sister channel Freeform.
 After Adult Swim and TBS' rights expired on September 18, 2021, FXX and Freeform began airing the first fifteen seasons.
-The show also joined FX's lineup that month.
-These deals did not affect the syndication rights held by local broadcast stations.
-The series is available for streaming exclusively on Hulu.
+The show also joined FX's lineup that same month.

 The show's departure from Adult Swim on September 18, 2021, was commemorated with a remembrance bumper created by the network, which played after the final airing (the episode "Stewie is Enceinte").
 The bumper showed animations of several Adult Swim characters bidding farewell to Family Guy, including shots of Peter crying at the beginning and the Griffin family waving goodbye towards the end.

-Internationally Family Guy is available to stream on Star on Disney+, except in Latin America, where the series is exclusively available on the standalone service Star+.
+Comedy Central began airing the show on September 2, 2024, as part of a non-exclusive licensing deal between Paramount and Disney.
+Comedy Central debuted the show with an all-day marathon on Labor Day.
+A similar licensing deal was then struck with Warner Bros.
+Discovery Networks for the show to return to Adult Swim starting January 1, 2025, with the network planning a 3-day marathon to celebrate.

+In the United States, the series is available for streaming exclusively on Hulu.
+Additionally, Hulu will launch two holiday specials of Family Guy in late 2024, marking the first time a new episode of the show airs on a streaming platform; Internationally, Family Guy is available to stream on Star on Disney+.
+The first such special premiered on October 14, 2024.
+The second special would then air on November 25, 2024.
+The show's second Halloween special for Hulu would air on October 6, 2025.
+The United States is the only country where the show is not available on either Disney+ or Star+.